Oikos 2025

 As shown in Fig. 1, the liquidity is deployed to three contiguous positions which are defined as follows:

-- Floor - As the name suggests, the floor position contains the majority of the reserves backing the FMV price denominated in the underlying token (e.g. BNB).
-This position price range is typically very narrow and represents the protocol’s last line of defense in case of a sharp market downturn.
+- Floor - As the name suggests, the floor position contains the majority of the reserves backing the IMV price denominated in the underlying token (e.g. BNB).
+This price range is typically very narrow and represents the protocol’s last line of defense in the event of a sharp market downturn.
 The floor position is rebalanced when a “shift” operation is executed.

 - Anchor - This position is centered around the spot price of the token and can contain both assets (including the underlying).
 The role of this position is to maintain a uniform price action under normal market conditions.
 This position can be rebalanced by both “shift” and “slide” operations.

-- Discovery - The price range of this position is designed to allow the token to increase freely in value, should there be enough demand.
+- Discovery—This position's price range is designed to allow the token to increase in value freely if there is sufficient demand.
 In Finance, “price discovery” is the process of determining the price of an asset through the interaction of market forces.
-This position can contain both assets and in addition to being rebalanced, the amount of tokens it contains can be altered by mint/burn operations.
+This position can contain both assets, and in addition to being rebalanced, the number of tokens it contains can be altered by mint/burn operations.

-The liquidity structure is configurable and can be adapted, depending on the token type and the project’s goals.
-The launchpad will offer presets suitable to different utilization scenarios.
+The liquidity structure is configurable and can be adapted depending on the token type and the project’s goals.
+The launchpad will offer presets tailored to various usage scenarios.

 Insolvency Invariant

-Oikos defines “circulating supply” as any token that was bought interacting with the DEX liquidity and which remains outside of the protocol’s control.
+Oikos defines “circulating supply” as any token that was purchased by interacting with the DEX liquidity and which remains outside the protocol’s control.
 To guarantee solvency, the following relation is maintained at all times:

 capacity > circulating supply

-Specifically, the Floor and Anchor positions are carefully designed to ensure they contain enough reserves to absorb the entire circulating supply, should the market go for a sell-off.
+Specifically, the Floor and Anchor positions are carefully designed to ensure they contain sufficient reserves to absorb the entire circulating supply, should the market experience a sell-off.
 The insolvency invariant is enforced at the protocol level by smart contract code.

 Public facing functions

-The protocol is designed to be permissionless, meaning any actor can contribute to running it without any special privileges needed.
+The protocol is designed to be permissionless, meaning that any actor can contribute to running it without requiring any special privileges.
 The two main public-facing functions are:

 - Shift - Called once the tokens inside the anchor and (partially) discovery positions are purchased and the liquidity ratio crosses a pre-defined threshold.
-As a result of this operation, the underlying contained in the position is transferred to the floor and an FMV increase is triggered.
+As a result of this operation, the underlying contained in the position is transferred to the floor, and an IMV increase is triggered.

 - Slide - Called once tokens are sold back to the liquidity positions while crossing a predefined threshold.
-Under this circumstance, the protocol effectively slides the anchor discovery position closer to the market price.
+Under these circumstances, the protocol effectively shifts the anchor discovery position closer to the market price.

 Elastic supply